 Division-developed promotional tests are used to measure both language proficiency and mastery of specific instructional content.
 They may be used in conjunction with ongoing in-class evaluation and/or CASAS testing to determine a student's readiness to be promoted to the next ESL level within this multi-level VESL class.
-Students may attend VESL/Soft Skills until they attain a CASAS score of 235 in both listening and reading, but it is expected that they may leave the class when their competency in English allows them to begin full time vocational education or employment.
+Students may attend VESL/Soft Skills until they attain a CASAS score of 211 in both listening and reading, but it is expected that they may leave the class when their competency in English allows them to begin full time vocational education or employment or if they would like to promote to ESL Intermediate High or Advanced Low, including the VESL Soft Skills course for these levels, 50-01-78.
 They may be enrolled in VESL/Soft Skills either prior to or concurrently with enrollment in the Career Technical Education (CTE) program.